 And it’s about time.

-In January 2014, a vote was scheduled in the House of Representatives to coincide with the annual March for Life on a bill that would have banned abortions after 20-weeks, when science has proven that preborn babies feel pain.
+In January 2014, a vote was scheduled in the House of Representatives to coincide with the annual National Pro-Life March on a bill that would have banned abortions after 20-weeks, when science has proven that preborn babies feel pain.
 Rep. Ellmers all of a sudden put up a huge fight about it in the Republican conference and in the end, torpedoed the vote.
 And you know who she blamed?
 Millennials!
 Yup, she said Millennials don’t care about social issues and the GOP would lose votes if they move ahead on the bill.
 Never mind that she voted for the exact same bill months before.

 Not two weeks later she wrote an open letter, calling pro-life groups “childish and abhorrent.”
 Then when the Center for Medical Progress videos came out and the House was creating a select committee to investigate the buying and selling of aborted baby body parts, Ellmers lobbied hard for a position on the committee because she knew she was in trouble with pro-lifers.
 But it was a no-go.